 - SOAR_ALT_MIN is reached.

-- Flight mode is manually changed.
+- Flight mode is changed by the pilot.

 - The estimate of achievable climb rate falls below SOAR_VSPEED , and thermalling has lasted at least SOAR_MIN_THML_S seconds.

 To use your plane for soaring, it should ideally be a glider type aircraft with a good lift to drag ratio and be equipped with an airspeed sensor.
-There are a few steps involved in setting a plane up for soaring:

 SOAR_POLAR_K = 16*Weight/Area (weight in kg, area in metres squared).

 SOAR_POLAR_K = 703*Weight/Area (weight in oz, area in inches squared).

 Calculating the other parameters is explained under tuning.